tenthousandfireants/Micro-Conflict-RULES/README.md

 # Micro-Conflict-RULES
-Basic Rules of server: Micro Conflict - 16km Sq terrain.
+Basic Rules of server:

+Server Name: Micro Conflict - 16km Sq terrain.
 Trenches, Forests, Farmland.
+(( again that is the server name in the browser, search micro I find it pretty quick ))

 #1   No Hacking/ Abusing or Exploting bugs glitches.